TobiasPSP/doneland_sources/Components/Audio/Amplifier/Bluetooth/XY-WRBT/README.md

 ## Audio Out

-Audio can be played to headphones via 3.5mm headphone jack, or by connecting two speakers with common ground to the speaker pins.
+Audio can be played to headphones via 3.5mm headphone jack, or by connecting the stereo output to an *external amplifier*.

+> [!CAUTION]
+> You cannot directly connect speakers to this board as it does not have a built-in audio amplifier.

 Volume is controlled by a half-rounded switch: